 Remember, when selecting TPD lawyers, discuss legal fees before proceeding so there are no nasty surprises.
 Aussie Injury Lawyers work on a 100% No Win, No Fee basis, which means you pay legal fees when you win and zero if you lose.
 Plus, we will give you an upfront, capped, or fixed price before we start work on your case.
 Get a quote now >

-Substantiating TPD insurance claims requires compelling medical evidence documenting how your injury or illness impacts your work capacity.
-This evidence typically includes medical records and reports, assessments, and other documents demonstrating how your illness or injury satisfies your insurance policy’s terms.
+Proving TPD claims requires compelling medical evidence documenting how your injury or illness impacts your work capacity.
+This evidence typically includes medical assessments showing how your illness or injury satisfies your insurance policy’s terms, particularly for mental illness TPD claims.

-Once approved, a lump-sum payout will be deposited into your superannuation account, substantially boosting your retirement funds.
+Once approved, a lump-sum payout is deposited into your superannuation account.
 The decision to withdraw, transfer, or postpone withdrawal is then yours.
-If you have a rejected claim, your lawyer will work with you to challenge the outcome and reverse the insurer’s decision.
+If you have a denied claim, your lawyer will challenge the outcome and reverse the insurer’s decision and issue court proceedings if necessary.

 Common Types of TPD Claims